Section 13 - Medical Benefits

 The insurance company is only responsible for paying board rates, no matter where the surgery is performed.
 Luckily, Massachusetts truly has a world-class set of doctors and hospitals.
 Even so, sometimes injured workers seek treatment out of state due for convenience or for many circumstances.
 That can create a conflict when the out-of-state doctor or hospital is not used to treating Massachusetts Workers Compensation patients.

 Getting medical treatment can be complicated.
-At Marcotte Law Firm, our Workers Compensation Lawyers use our decades of experience to ensure that injured workers don’t get lost in the shuffle and that they can get to see their doctors as quickly as possible.
+At Marcotte Law Firm, our Lowell Workers Compensation Lawyers use our decades of experience to ensure that injured workers don’t get lost in the shuffle and that they can get to see their doctors as quickly as possible.
+Our attorneys understand that seeing your doctors quickly should be the bare minimum.